britannio/url-shortener-android/README.md

 - [x] Show a loading indicator when any network request is in progress
 - [x] Tapping on a shortened url should copy it to the clipboard
 - [x] Use britann.io as the app bar title
-- [ ] If the clipboard contains a url when the app is launched, use it to prefill the text field (this isn't working)
+- [x] If the clipboard contains a url when the app is launched, use it to prefill the text field (this isn't working)

-*Could*
+- [x] The app bar color should match the status bar